Hudibras: Plot

 In The First Part (1663) Hudibras and Ralpho set out, seeking knightly adventure, and encounter a local bear-baiting which they agree that they have to prevent, though they disagree about exactly why.
 They first defeat, and are then defeated by, the townspeople, and in particular by Trulla, the characterful local prostitute, who gains the victory by pushing Hudibras, the "Mirrour of Knighthood", off his horse, beating him with a rain of blows, then climbing up and standing on him.
-Hudibras owns her the victor, and strips off his armour and weapons.
-She mockingly throws her own mantle on Hudibras's back, then locks him and Ralpho in the village stocks.
-They are finally rescued from the stocks by the rich widow, who bails them out on condition that once he is free Hudibras will give himself the flogging he deserves.
+Hudibras owns her the victor, and strips off and surrenders his armour and weapons.
+She mockingly puts her dress onto Hudibras, then locks him and Ralpho in the village stocks.
+They are finally released by a rich widow, who bails them out on condition that once he is free Hudibras will give himself the flogging he deserves.

 The Second Part (1664) begins with them debating whether it is permissible for Hudibras to break his oath to the widow, to not give himself a flogging, and then to lie to her.
-The discussion is interrupted by the approach of a riotous and noisy skimmington or charivari, which Hudibras mistakes for some pagan ritual.
+The discussion is interrupted by the approach of a riotous and noisy skimmington or charivari, which Hudibras mistakes for some paganism.
 The skimmington procession pelts Hudibras and Ralpho with rotten eggs and attacks their horses; they make their escape, and go to find a pond to get clean in.
 After a further discussion Ralpho persuades Hudibras to consult the local conjurer, Sidrophel, but Sidrophel and Hudibras argue angrily and at length about what arts are lawful and what arts are unlawful.
-Exasperated, Sidrophel taunts Hudibras with having been humiliated at Kingston and Brentford Fair, and claims that it was his assistant Whackum who stole Hudibras's cloak and picked his pocket.
+Exasperated, Sidrophel taunts Hudibras with having been earlier humiliated at Kingston and Brentford Fairs, and claims that it was his own assistant Whackum who stole Hudibras's cloak and picked his pocket.
 Hudibras points out that Sidrophel is drawing that story from the spurious "Part Two", but nevertheless he sends Ralpho out to fetch a constable to charge Sidrophel with the possession of stolen property.
 Hudibras knocks Whackum and Sidrophel down and picks their pockets.
 Believing that they are both dead, Hudibras decides that since Ralpho is disrespectful towards Hudibras's orthodox puritanism, he will leave Ralpho to come back with the constable, find the two bodies, and carry the can for the two deaths.